-Stacey A. Wright is the Intel Program Manager at the Center for Internet Security (CIS), where she runs the Intel Team for the Multi-State Information Sharing and Analysis Center (MS-ISAC).
+Stacey A. Wright is the Senior Intel Program Manager at the Center for Internet Security (CIS), where she runs the Intel Team for the Multi-State Information Sharing and Analysis Center (MS-ISAC).
 The Intel Team focuses on providing strategic, operational, and tactical cyber threat intelligence on state, local, tribal, and territorial government cyber issues, and is dedicated to providing comprehensive, actionable intelligence analysis.

 Prior to her employment at CIS, Stacey was the Cyber Intelligence Analyst for the Federal Bureau of Investigation (FBI) Albany Division, where she was responsible for coordinating the local cyber intelligence program, and served as the FBI's liaison to MS-ISAC.

 Stacey began her career as an Information Systems Specialist for a city's Emergency Communications and Fire Departments.
 She received her Bachelor of Science in Criminal Justice from Northeastern University in 2000, and her Master of Business Administration from the University of Massachusetts, Boston, in 2005.
 She is a formally trained Intelligence Analyst, a national speaker on cybercrime.
 In addition to her work at CIS, Stacey teaches two graduate cybersecurity and threat intelligence classes at the State University of New York.